Battle of Belvoir Castle

-In the 1182 campaign and Battle of Belvoir Castle, also called the Battle of Le Forbelet, a Crusader force led by King Baldwin IV of Jerusalem battled with an Ayyubid army from Egypt commanded by Saladin.
-The Crusaders successfully repelled Saladin's invasion effort.
-The theatre of operations included Ayla, the Transjordan, Galilee and Beirut.
+The Battle of Belvoir Castle, also called the Battle of Le Forbelet, was a part of Saladin’s campaign in May — August 1182 against the Crusaders.
+Crusader forces led by King Baldwin IV of Jerusalem battled with Ayyubid forces from Egypt commanded by Saladin.
+Saladin took action in Damascus on June 11, 1182, together with his regent Farrukh Shah.
+Entering Palestine from the south of Tiberias, Saladin encountered the Crusader army coming from Transjordan near Belvoir Castle.

+The theatre of operations included Ayla, Transjordan, Galilee and Beirut.

 Background

-Saladin was appointed commander of the Syrian troops and vizier of the Fatimid caliph in Egypt in 1169 and established the Ayyubid Sultanate soon after.
+Saladin was appointed commander of the Syrian troops and vizier of the Fatimid caliph in Egypt in 1169 and established the Ayyubid Dynasty soon after.
 He slowly began extending his dominion over Muslim emirates in Syria formerly held by Nur ad-Din.
-In 1177, Saladin mounted a major invasion of the Kingdom of Jerusalem from Egypt and was defeated by Baldwin IV (the "Leper King") at the Battle of Montgisard.
-Henceforth, the Muslim leader learned to outdo the young Crusader king's military talents.
-In 1179, Saladin thoroughly defeated Baldwin at the Battle of Marj Ayyun in Lebanon.
+In 1177, Saladin mounted a major invasion of the Kingdom of Jerusalem from Egypt and was defeated by Baldwin IV of Jerusalem (the "Leper King") at the Battle of Montgisard.
+Henceforth, the Muslim managed to overcome the young Crusader King’s military talents on a couple of occasions.
+In 1179, Saladin thoroughly defeated Baldwin IV at the Battle of Marj Ayyun and at the Siege of Jacob’s Ford in the Kingdom of Jerusalem.

-In 1180, Saladin arranged a truce between himself and two Christian leaders, King Baldwin and Raymond III of Tripoli to prevent bloodshed.
-But two years later, the lord of the Transjordan fief of Kerak, Reynald of Châtillon, ruthlessly attacked Muslim caravans passing through his lands on their way for pilgrimage, breaking pacts for the safe passage of pilgrims.
+In 1180, Saladin arranged a truce between himself and two Christian leaders, King Baldwin IV of Jerusalem and Raymond III of Tripoli to prevent bloodshed.
+But two years later, in 1182, the lord of the Transjordan fief of Kerak, Reynald of Châtillon, ruthlessly attacked Muslim caravans passing through his lands on their way for pilgrimage, breaking pacts for the safe passage of pilgrims.
 Resenting this violation of the truce, Saladin immediately assembled his army and prepared to strike, devastating the enemy.